wp-plugins/sucuri-scanner/readme.txt

 Donate Link: http://sitecheck.sucuri.net
 Tags: malware, security, firewall, scan, spam, virus, sucuri, protection Requires at least:3.2
-Stable tag:1.6.3
+Stable tag:1.6.1
 Tested up to: 3.9.1

 The Sucuri Security - Auditing, SiteCheck Malware Scanner and Hardening is a security plugin enables you to scan your WordPress site using Sucuri SiteCheck for security and malware issues, and also verifies the security integrity of your core files right in your dashboard.
-It also includes audit trails and post-hack security ions to help you reset passwords and secret keys in case it has been already hacked, or infected with malware.
+It also includes post-hack security ions to help you reset passwords and secret keys in case it has been already hacked, or infected with malware.

 == Description ==

-The Sucuri Plugin enables you to scan your WordPress site using the Sucuri SiteCheck for security and malware issues.
-It also verifies the security integrity of your core files right in your dashboard.
-It includes full login and activity audit trails and post-hack security ions to help you reset passwords and secret keys in case it has been already hacked, or infected with malware.
+Sucuri SiteCheck will check your site for malware, spam, blacklisting and other security issues like .htaccess redirects, hidden eval code, etc. The best thing about it is it's completely free.

 You can also check for malware, blacklisting, and overall security status by scanning for free at <a href="http://sitecheck.sucuri.net">SiteCheck.Sucuri.net</a>.